isomerpages/sndgo-corp/_frameworks-and-blueprints/Frameworks and Blueprints.md

 **AI Initiatives:**
-* [Model AI Governance Framework for Generative AI](https://aiverifyfoundation.sg/wp-content/uploads/2024/05/Model-AI-Governance-Framework-for-Generative-AI-May-2024-1-1.pdf) seeks to set forth a systematic and balanced approach to address generative AI concerns while facilitating innovation.
+* [Model AI Governance Framework for Generative AI](https://aiverifyfoundation.sg/wp-content/uploads/2024/05/Model-AI-Governance-Framework-for-Generative-AI-May-2024-1-1.pdf) seeks to set forth a systematic and balanced approach to address generative AI concerns while continuing to facilitate innovation.
+It requires all key stakeholders, including policymakers, industry, the research community and the broader public, to collectively do their part.
 * [AI Verify](https://aiverifyfoundation.sg/what-is-ai-verify/) is an AI governance testing framework and software toolkit that validates the performance of AI systems against a set of internationally recognised principles through standardised tests, and is consistent with international AI governance frameworks such as those from European Union, OECD and Singapore.
-* [The Singapore Conference on AI (SCAI) Questions](https://go.gov.sg/scai-questions) are meant to be a holistic formulation of the challenges that should be addressed by the global AI community to allow humanity to flourish.
+* [The Singapore Conference on AI (SCAI) Questions](https://go.gov.sg/scai-questions) were conceptualised and written by the conference delegates, using a process designed to synthesise diverse views from experts.
+Each of the 12 SCAI Questions is envisioned to be a comprehensive articulation of a foundational, yet tractable area of AI development and/or deployment.
+The 12 SCAI Questions taken as a whole, are meant to be a holistic formulation of the challenges that should be addressed by the global AI community to allow humanity to flourish.

 **Digital Government Products:**
-* [Singpass](/initiatives/national-digital-identity/), the National Digital Identity (NDI) initiative, provides a convenient and secure platform for users - both citizens and businesses - to transact with the Government and other private service providers.
+* [Singpass](/initiatives/national-digital-identity/), Singapore's National Digital Identity (NDI) initiative, provides a convenient and secure platform for users - both citizens and businesses - to transact with the Government and other private service providers.